hpcb-lab/Tidy-Bio-Specs/README.md

 is more challenging to program.
 Luckily, this has been addressed by the tidy verb `join()` where it is available.
 The header must also be rewritten when a file is column-appended, although this can be worked around by using a tidy-translatable external header.
+- Tidy data has a hard time describing dependencies when poorly designed.
+- Tidy data is not the always obvious abstract.
+- Tidy data, at first glance, appears to fail when metadata is incorporated into a dataset.
+For example, repeating a field for "file creation date" for every row in a given file seems extranous.
+However, I believe this issue can be solved, and will briefly address how in the next section.

+### An intro to Tidy Chemistry
+Let us imagine each tidy
+observation (row) as an atom.
+A tidy dataframe is a collection of atoms, without meaning - it is simply a collection, akin to a a mol of atoms.
+Properties at this level only describe the set - they might have a mean, or a sum, but they do not have higher-order meaning at his point.

+Let us now imagine a molecule.
+A molecule is composed of atoms but has properties greater than a simple collection of the atoms without structure.
+I propose that dataframes of dataframes are like molecules - as we can build molecules from atoms, we can build tidy dataframes of atomic dataframes, and these dataframes will have meaning greater than their components.
+These tidy molecules have the same properties of our atoms (e.g. they may be amenable to summary statistics, as their rows are independent).

+We can build increasingly complex structures from the basic tidy atoms.
+To push a worn analogy farther, we can build tidy proteins and even tidy organisms.
+Such systems already exist in the form of relational databases, C structs, Python classes, etc. This data is tidy *within* each dataframe, and is *tidy-translatable* across all levels of the dataframes.

 ## When designing future genomics formats, remember tidy principles